VarunDhar/The-Blog-Spot/README.md

 # The-Blog-Spot
 A website where you can write your daily journals, to do task, etc. (Complete creative freedom).
 Tech Stack Used-
-Javascript, HTML, CSS, EJS, Express Routing, MongoDB, Mongoose, LoDash, Body parser, Templating, etc.
+Javascript, HTML, CSS, EJS,MongoAtlas, Express Routing, MongoDB, Mongoose, LoDash, Body parser, Templating, etc.